sai-prasanna/saiprasanna.in/_posts/2020-03-25-roam-research--software-for-building-a-second-brain.md

 One Important thing here is if the note page doesn't exist a new page gets create.
 This would seem weird when coming from other applications.
 But it serves a big purpose you will see next.

 ## Bi-directional Linking
- <iframe width="854" height="480" src="https://www.youtube.com/embed/v9s3pusI1JQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> This is the key feature of Roam.
+ <iframe width="854" height="480" src="https://www.youtube.com/embed/v9s3pusI1JQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+This is the key feature of Roam.
 When a page is linked to, when you visit the page you can see all the places where it has been referred.
-Examples:

 Say you write "I was reading this cool article on [[Deep Learning]]", The Deep Learning page will have a back link to all the places it has been mentioned.
 So every page becomes akin to a tag, but associations between them form a dynamic/organic hierarchy.
-"^^Every page is a tag, and every tag is a page"^^ - [Nat Elison's blog on Roam]](https://www.nateliason.com/blog/roam)
+> "Every page is a tag, and every tag is a page" - [Nat Elison's blog on Roam](https://www.nateliason.com/blog/roam)

 ## Un-linked References
  <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nROryUttSr0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> If you have already mentioned a topic in lots of notes, but didn't create a page for it and link them.
 Roam has got your back with its super cool un-linked references.
 When you create a new page, you can easily bulk link every other page that has mentions of the current page.